andrewchungxam/2019BotAIHack/README.md

 Now ask question best answered by the QnA service.

 - The above code can be found under branch-2-Working-With-QnA-Maker

-Bonus: You'll notice that almost nothing of the details of the Luis intent is picked up by the Bot.
-Currently, the Intent itself is picked up but the Entities are not.
-You'll want to add Entities.
-Look for the file FlightBooking.json and try creating similar entities.

-Hint:  Try adding:
-new entity: Airport > List > Values > New York -> new york, new york city new entity: From > Composite > Child > Airport prebuilt entity: datetimeV2

-Another Hint - you'll need to go to your Book_flight intent and scroll over specific Utterances to tag Composite entities.

-If you want to see your Luis models as json to compare, click Train > Publish.
-Then go to Manage > Versions > Click on a Version > Export as Json

 ### ADDING OUR OWN DIALOGS